-Owners of data assets, curators and the Data Hub Admin can curate registered assets.
-Curation in Data Hub is the process of enriching the metadata and providing further information about the data sources, datasets and exposed attributes.
-This includes adding custom icons and specifying Catalog descriptions and tags to supplement the registered metadata, and further categorize the assets and the data they connect to.
-Curate functions in Data Hub include setting the Discoverability of data sources, indicating that the datasource is Validated and specifying the Business and Technical owners.
+Owners of data assets, curators, and Mendix Admins can curate registered assets.
+Curation in Data Hub is the process of enriching the metadata and providing further information about the exposed data sources, datasets and attributes.
+You can add custom application icons, Catalog-specific descriptions, and tags to supplement the registered metadata.
+Curate functions in Data Hub include setting the Discoverability of data sources, indicating whether the data source is validated, and specifying the Business and Technical Owners.

 Users who can curate assets in Data Hub Catalog are as follows: